devgateway/oc-explorer/ui/readme.md

 To get the project ready for production, run

-    npm run build
+    maven package

-That will minify and optimize the scripts, use _index.html_ for production.
+That will minify the script as well as package all production deps(and not the dev deps)

 ### Debugging
 Add the "debug" key to the local storage to get debug messages